-Home to fertile orchards, about two-dozen wineries, award-winning breweries and more, the area provides plenty of fresh flavors for local chefs.
+Home to fertile orchards, about two dozen wineries, award-winning breweries, and more, the area provides plenty of fresh flavors for local chefs.
 What chefs can’t find locally, they get from other nearby Colorado sources.
-And that means an ever-changing palate of seasonal flavors for diners to enjoy — and a real taste of why dining on the Western Slope is such a unique pleasure.
+And that means an ever-changing palette of seasonal flavors for diners to enjoy — and a real taste of why dining locally is such a unique pleasure.
 Here are a few of the restaurants in Grand Junction where you’ll find great locally sourced food on the menu.
-Here are just a few examples of fresh, local cuisine.

 BIN 707 Foodbar: BIN 707 Foodbar makes it a point to get ingredients locally first and foremost.
-Executive Chef Josh Niernberg buys all local produce (pumpkins, melons, peas, lettuce, beans, fennel, parsnips and more) from Blaine’s and Field to Fork, and grows microgreens in his office.
-The peppers for BIN 707’s Sriracha come from Okagawa Farms, and Palisade fruits are used for their fruit syrups.
+Executive Chef Josh Niernberg buys all local produce (pumpkins, melons, peas, lettuce, beans, fennel, parsnips, and more) and grows microgreens in his office.
+The peppers for BIN 707’s Sriracha come from Okagawa Farms, and local fruits are used for their fruit syrups.
 Some of it is pickled and preserved to make it available year-round.
-When he can’t get meats from Roan Creek, he will purchase it from Tender Belly (Denver), Boulder Natural Chickens and Rosen Lamb in Colorado.
+When he can’t get meats from Roan Creek, he will purchase it from Tender Belly (Denver), Boulder Natural Chickens, and Rosen Lamb in Colorado.
 And if ingredients are not available locally or within the state, then he’ll find ways to get them domestically.
 It’s part of BIN 707’s philosophy: local first, Colorado second, domestic third.
-That also applies to the beverage as well — almost all the beer, cider and wines are Colorado-based, with local names like Kannah Creek, Canyon Wind and Palisade Brewery on hand.
+That also applies to the beverage as well — almost all the beer, cider and wines are Colorado-based, with local names like Kannah Creek, Colterris, and Ramblebine Brewery on hand.

 Café Sol: Chef/Owner Nicholas Santos incorporates local ingredients into his menu by either updating seasonally (every two to three months) or creating daily specials with local products.
-Café Sol’s paninis use bread from San Jose Bakery in Grand Junction, while fruits and vegetables (greens, kale, peaches, corn, plums, berries, pumpkins, etc.) come from Okagawa Farms, Field to Fork, Talbott Farms (Palisade) and Blaine’s Tomatoes.
-Like other chefs, Santos also cans produce (particularly peaches, corn and green chilies) to be able to use it year-round.
+Café Sol’s paninis use bread from San Jose Bakery in Grand Junction, while fruits and vegetables (greens, kale, peaches, corn, plums, berries, pumpkins, etc.) come from Okagawa Farms.
+Like other chefs, Santos also cans produce (particularly peaches, corn, and green chilies) to be able to use it year-round.

 il Bistro Italiano: Chef/Owner Brunella Gualerzi uses lamb in il Bistro Italiano’s lamb pie (a twist on the traditional Shepherd’s pie) and pork from Roan Creek Ranch for sausages.
-All the eggs come from Fruita, while mixed greens, tomatoes, basil, spinach, cherries, peaches and other produce are supplied by Field to Fork CSA, Sprigs and Sprouts (in Palisade), Z’s Orchard (Palisade) and Okagawa Farms.
+All the eggs are local, while mixed greens, tomatoes, basil, spinach, cherries, peaches, and other produce are supplied by Z’s Orchard, and Okagawa Farms.
 Red Bird Farms in Denver supplies chicken.
-Goat, feta and other cheeses are from Jumping Good Goat Dairy in Buena Vista.
-Diners can wash down their meal with a Kannah Creek (Grand Junction) beer and wines from Plum Creek Winery (Palisade), Colterris, Whitewater Hill Vineyards (Grand Junction) and Canyon Wind (Palisade).
+Goat, feta, and other cheeses are from Jumping Good Goat Dairy in Buena Vista.
+Diners can wash down their meal with a Kannah Creek (Grand Junction) beer and wines from Plum Creek Winery, Colterris, and Whitewater Hill Vineyards (Grand Junction).

-The Winery Restaurant: Since 1973 The Winery Restaurant has charmed its guests with their award winning food, atmosphere and wine list.
+The Winery Restaurant: Since 1973 The Winery Restaurant has charmed its guests with its award-winning food, atmosphere, and wine list.
 The seasonal menus use local ingredients from growers such as Blaine's Heirloom Tomatoes and Rooted Gypsy Farms.
-Our Downtown Farmers Market also allows owner Steve Thoms to hand select peaches, cherries and other fresh seasonal produce for the restaurant.
-Colorado beef, dry aged beef, Colorado lamb, Colorado chicken and wild seafood share the menus with wines of Colorado and the world.
+Our Downtown Farmers Market also allows owner Steve Thoms to hand-select peaches, cherries, and other fresh seasonal produce for the restaurant.
+Colorado beef, dry-aged beef, Colorado lamb, Colorado chicken, and wild seafood share the menus with wines of Colorado and the world.
 Nightly chefs prepare specials for their guests to enjoy in the relaxed atmosphere inside or outside on the quiet comfortable patio.
 Located in Downtown Grand Junction down a vine canopied breezeway across from the Historic Avalon Theater.
 The Winery Restaurant is Grand Junction's Steakhouse.

-Le Rouge Restaurant and Piano Bar: In addition to “fantastique” French cuisine using the freshest local ingredients, Le Rouge Restaurant and Piano Bar is known as the venue for the best jazz music in western Colorado.
-Its wine list includes vintages from around the world, featuring those from its own winery, Maison la Belle Vie, in nearby Palisade.
+Le Rouge Restaurant: In addition to “fantastique” French cuisine using the freshest local ingredients, Le Rouge Restaurant and Piano Bar is known as the venue for the best jazz music in western Colorado.
+Its wine list includes vintages from around the world, featuring those from its own winery, Maison la Belle Vie.